spring-projects/spring-integration-extensions/spring-integration-smb/README.md

 ##### Version 1.2
  * Ability to set the SMB min/max versions in the `SmbSessionFactory` via configuration in the JCIFS library
+ * Ability to use a custom implementation of the `jcifs.CIFSContext` interface in the `SmbSessionFactory`

 ## Overview